Mentoring a Priority

 The government has set some pretty ambitious targets for the biosecurity sector over the past few years and the Institute and its network of practitioners, managers, policy makers and researchers are well placed to work effectively towards them.

-“As well, the unwanted establishment of plant diseases kauri dieback and myrtle rust and the sustained control efforts to eradicate the cattle disease Mycoplasma bovis and the discovery of Caulerpa in Northland and invasive freshwater clams in the Waikato have tested biosecurity workers nation-wide as they have come together to manage the diseases’ further spread.
+“As well, the unwanted establishment of plant diseases kauri dieback and myrtle rust, the sustained control efforts to eradicate the cattle disease Mycoplasma bovis, the discovery of Caulerpa in Northland and invasive freshwater clams in the Waikato have tested biosecurity workers nationwide as they have come together to manage the organism’s’ further spread.

 “All this on top of Institute members’ efforts to control legacy pests such as gorse, broom, rabbits and possums, among many other unwanted organisms,” she said.

-As well we face budget constraints along with most sectors, so the challenge is spending resources wisely whether they be research or operationaoperational.
+As well we face budget constraints along with most sectors, so the challenge is spending resources wisely, whether they be research or operational.

 “The Institute exists for its members.
 Its prime function is to encourage and support members do their job to the best possible standard,” she said.